Boeing CEO History

 © History Oasis

-An ambitious, bottom-line focused leader, Condit pursued the 1997 acquisition of rival McDonnell Douglas and championed Boeing's sprawling telecom and satellite holdings amid the tech boom.
+As an ambitious, bottom-line-focused leader, Condit championed Boeing’s sprawling telecom and satellite holdings during the tech boom of the 1990s.

-But while initially hailed for delivering profits, Condit resigned under fire in 2003 as repeated project delays and a Pentagon procurement scandal tarnished Boeing's image.
+He was initially hailed for delivering profits.
+In 2003, Condit resigned in shame and was under fire as repeated project delays and a Pentagon procurement scandal tarnished Boeing’s image.

 HARRY STONECIPHER